ArkProjectNFTs/ark-project/README.md

 The indexation of NFTs is at the moment a challenge on Starknet due to the standards being in progress.

-To propose a flexible and evolutive approach, `ark-rs` provides the following crates:
+To propose a flexible and evolutive approach, `arkproject` provides several crates to modularize the process.

-### - Storage

-By defining generic interface for the storage, we reduce the coupling between backend implementation and indexer requirements.
-To run, the indexer only needs an implementation of `StorageManager` to access/store NFTs data.

-This is what `storage` crate provides.
-You can find a basic storage implementation based on SQL-Lite, but you may write your own by simply implementing `StorageManager` trait.

-### - Indexer
+### - Pontos

-The index logic is usually the same for all NFTs.
-Gathering the events first, to then identify the contract and tokens associated to the event.
-The `indexer` crate provide a `main_loop` with this logic, for an efficient indexation per blocks.
+Pontos is an NFT indexer library for Starknet.
+By defining a core process, Pontos is highly extensible using it's two traits:

+`StorageManager`: This trait exposes all the functions that Pontos uses to access/store data required for the indexation.

+`EventHandler`: During the core process of Pontos, some events may be interesting to be handled by external code, without modifying the core code of Pontos.
+You can impl this trait to react on each event emitted by Pontos.

 ### - [Metadata](/crates/ark-metadata/README.md)